vishalraj247/SalesMaster-ML/README.md

 # SalesMaster-ML

 ## Overview
-SalesMaster-ML is a robust system designed for sales prediction and forecasting in the retail sector, employing advanced machine learning models.
+SalesMaster-ML is a robust system designed for sales prediction and forecasting in the retail sector, using XGBoost and Prophet machine learning models for sales revenue forecasting.
+It is deployed using FastAPI on Heroku, providing businesses with user-friendly access to forecasting tools for inventory management and financial planning.

 ## Structure
 Below is the project's structure: